htmlena/htmlena/README.md

 ### Hi there 👋
 - ✨ I’m currently learning JavaScript and React
 - 🌱 Working on building my portfolio
-- ⚡ Transitioning from HR to front-end development
+- ⚡ Transitioned from HR to front-end development

 <!--
 **htmlena/htmlena** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.